The Latest in LiDAR

 Terrestrial data is captured from a stationary location, often using a tripod, with a scanner able to collect data within a 360-degree view of its location, explains Mark E. Meade, PE, PLS, CP, senior vice president of Quantum Spatial.
 He runs all data acquisition and international operations, and says LiDAR makes up about 65 percent of the company’s service offerings.
 He says terrestrial data is typically the most accurate point data and includes the highest densities.
 In his experience, terrestrial project costs, measured in cost per unit area, are typically higher than mobile and aerial LiDAR.
 Quantum Spatial typically uses terrestrial LiDAR for applications such as infrastructure inspection, as-built models and erosion measurements.

 Mobile LiDAR, often referred to as mobile mapping, also involves the collection of point data from a ground-based platform, but unlike terrestrial, it utilizes a moving platform.
 Sensors are often mounted on an automobile and driven along pre-planned routes, Meade says, pointing out that mobile LiDAR can also be used on boats, ATVs and trains.
+(For more information on how sensors are used in self-driving cars, see our sister publication, Autonomous Vehicle Technology.)
 “Mobile mapping is most often used in corridor applications, as opposed to wide-area collects.
 Many mobile projects are related to roadway, railway, airport, dams or riverine applications,” he explains.

 Unlike terrestrial and mobile, aerial LiDAR is captured from an aerial platform that flies over the project area during the data acquisition phase.
 Meade says most projects today use a fixed-wing platform such as an airplane for acquisition, but that specialized applications of rotary-wing/helicopter acquisition continue to grow in popularity in cases when accuracy and point density are paramount.
 Airborne LiDAR is often the selected method for collecting high-resolution elevation data over broad areas, and the use of drones as a platform is an increasingly popular lower-cost alternative for projects requiring acquisition from closer up than planes and helicopters.